dojo/docs/dijit/tree/Model.rst

 pasteItem()
 -----------
 pasteItem() is called when something is dropped onto the Tree, and it's job is to update the data store.
-That sounds fairly simple, but it becomes complex when [you are using `dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_ and] the node being dropped will become a top level item in the data store.
+That sounds fairly simple, but it becomes complex when [you are using :ref:`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>` and] the node being dropped will become a top level item in the data store.

-For example, imagine that your data store contains all the countries in the world, and you are using `dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_ to fabricate a top-level Tree node called "World" that parents the countries.
+For example, imagine that your data store contains all the countries in the world, and you are using :ref:`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>` to fabricate a top-level Tree node called "World" that parents the countries.
 If the user drops a new country under "World", it needs to be added to the data store with some kind of flag indicating that it's a top-level node, and that code has to be custom written.